ccbaumler/database-releases/genbank-workflow/README.md

 ## Why?

-The database creation and updating should be transparent and possible to generate by anyone.
+Updating databases should be transparent, easy, and possible to generate by anyone.

 ## Authors